 HOW WATER LOGGING OCCURS:

-Waterlogging occurs whenever the soil is so wet that there’s low oxygen within the pore area for plant roots to be able to adequately respire. there’s no universal level of soil oxygen which will determine waterlogged conditions for all plants.
+Waterlogging occurs whenever the soil is so wet that there’s low oxygen within the pore area for plant roots to be able to adequately respire. there’s no universal level of soil oxygen that will determine waterlogged conditions for all plants.

 Waterlogging is also a natural condition of the soil.
 It happens once precipitation exceeds the flexibility of some oils to empty a quantity of water away. it’s typically perceived that waterlogging could be a surface water downside that surface drains can overcome.